DexterInd/GoPiGo3/Projects/PIDLineFollower/README.md

 ### Optimal Values for Each Line Follower

-#### The New Line Follower
+#### The Black Line Follower

-For the new line follower, the following parameters work best for the GoPiGo3:
+For the black line follower, the following parameters work best for the GoPiGo3:

 1. Base Speed = 300
 1. Loop Frequency = 100